Richacha Balengola: Biography

 Despite the fact of having Congolese origins, Richacha had not had a chance of playing with a Soukous and Rumba band permanently until he joined Touche Pas.
 His last recording session with Viva La Musica was in 1996.
 He has performed with several major world music, reggae singers and bands including The Hooligans, Pierpoljak, Tonton David, Princess Erika, Max Romeo, Nèg' Marrons, Ijahman Levi, Bisso Na Bisso, Secteur Ä, The Wailers1, Alpha Blondy, Barrington Levy, R.M.I (Reggae Music International), Queen Ifrica, Tony Rebel, etc.

 Richacha's mentor was Mando (a former Rochereau Tabu Ley and Afrisa drummer) and was later most inspired by Carlton Barrett (Bob Marley’s drummer).
 That’s why some songs recorded with Viva La Musica in the late 1980s and beginning of the 1990s have that Reggae Root Snare sound.
 Richacha did not record a song in Afrisa with Rochereau Tabu Ley but he performed as a drummer during some live concerts in 1979; he was on Drums the day Mbilia Bel was doing her first appearance in Afrisa.
 Richacha is among Viva la Musica’s Musicians appearing in the movie La Vie est Belle in which the main actor was Papa Wemba.
 He was acting as a shoe shiner, also as a guitarist during Papa Wemba rehearsal.
 The movie was released in 1987.

-With more than 40 years as a professional drummer, Richacha remains in demand as a session musician and stage performance in Europe.
-Creativity, versatility and speed are three of his most important skills and gifts as a Drummer.
-Along with Junior MacLier (former Jimmy Cliff bass player) they created a backing band called Reggae Music International (R.M.I); also based in Paris.
-They have backed various Reggae artists.
-As an experienced instructor and performer, Richacha provides private drum lessons to beginners and shows some drum techniques to experienced Drummers.
+Richacha is a session and performance drummer in Europe with 40 years of experience.
+He and bassist Junior MacLier formed the backing band Reggae Music International (R.M.I) in Paris, which has provided backing for reggae artists.
+Richacha also provides drum lessons for students of various skill levels.

 Apart from the drums, Richacha plays all percussions and the bass.
-Its particular unique snare sound makes its identity.

 A book about Richacha has been released on September 5th 2024.
 The title is : "The journey of a versatile Drummer - Richacha Balengola".